carlmitchell/saltfppipe/docs/pipeline.rst

 --------------------

 Each bright object in a SALT FP image will have a reflection of itself appear at the other side of the image, reflected about a common center.
+This center's location is very important later in the data reduction process for finding the wavelength solution.
 This next part of the pipeline fits for this center by trying to identify star/ghost pairs in the images.
 In dense star fields, this works quite well.
 In sparse fields, this routine tends to require some personal intervention.